 The world leader in engineered surfaces showcases samples with interactive merchandise marketing.

-Eye-catching counter and freestanding merchandising displays grab customers' interest while promoting the popular technology company's merchandise.
+Eye-catching counter and freestanding retail displays grab customers' interest while promoting the popular technology company's merchandise.

-Interactive demonstrator displays educate consumers and provide selling tools.
+Interactive demonstrator retail displays educate consumers and provide selling tools.

 Athletic protection brand Shock Doctor required an in-store merchandising program for their stock of mouthguards and protective cups.
 Frank Mayer developed four-, eight-, and 12-foot displays to exhibit the brand’s variety of product lines by size, color, and fit in sporting goods stores nationwide.
 Comparison of performance gear is easy with informative graphics, vertical dividers between merchandise categories, and product display.Talk to a merchandising expert